secretstartups/handbook/content/handbook/marketing/developer-relations/content-effectiveness.md

 ---

 title: "Developer Relations - Content Effectiveness"
-description: "How the Developer Relations team measures effecstiveness of content it creates."
+description: "How the Developer Relations team measures effectiveness of content it creates."
 ---